gzalles/ambisonics-z-array/pcb/README.md

 If you need the dimensions of the board you can use: http://www.gerber-viewer.com/

 The only thing they ask is to upload the zipped file.
+I have added the zipped file for your convenience since all sites as for it this way.

 You might also want to get a stencil.
 With it you can more easily apply the paste to you PCBs.